BessyEscobar/README.md/README.md

 # README.md

-# ¡Hola!
-Soy BessyEscobar 💻 Freelance full-stack dev 🙋‍♀️
+# Hi!
+I'm BessyEscobar 💻 Freelance full-stack dev 🙋‍♀️

-Soy una apasionada por la programación y el aprendizaje continuo.
-Mi carrera comenzó en atención al cliente en 2009, pero mi deseo de dar un giro profesional me llevó a estudiar **Full-Stack Development**.
+I'm passionate about programming and continuous learning.
+My career started in customer service in 2009, but my desire to make a professional shift led me to study **Full-Stack Development**.

-## Mi Trayectoria
+## My Journey

-**2009 - 2021:** Atención al cliente 👩‍💼
+**2009 - 2021:** Customer Service 👩‍💼
-**2021 - 2022:** Full-Stack Developer en Adalab 👩‍💻
+**2021 - 2022:** Full-Stack Developer at Adalab 👩‍💻
-**2022:** Certificación en Ciberseguridad con Coursera y Google 🕵️‍♀️
+**2022:** Cybersecurity Certification with Coursera and Google 🕵️‍♀️

-## ¿Qué me apasiona? 🤖👾💻
+## What I'm Passionate About? 🤖👾💻
-La tecnología y la programación son mi pasión.
-Busco constantemente nuevos desafíos para crecer profesionalmente.
+Technology and programming are my passions.
+I'm constantly seeking new challenges to grow professionally.

 ## Proyectos